AD-PR/ADL/README.md

 This project aims to be a significant step-up in the Alzheimer prognosis field, a valuable support tool for medical professionals and a generalist research line for neurodegenerative diseases

-Check **[Deep-Learning based tool for prognosis of Alzheimer](https://medium.com/saturdays-ai/deep-learning-based-tool-for-prognosis-of-alzheimer-850b105d000b/)** article for full details on the code and the strategy followed.
+Check **[Deep-Learning based tool for prognosis of Alzheimer](https://medium.com/saturdays-ai/deep-learning-based-tool-for-prognosis-of-alzheimer-850b105d000b/)** article for full details on the code and the strategy followed !!

 ## Overview